MDK-2M

 The MDK-2M was a Soviet Cold War era artillery tractor.

 It was based on the chassis of the AT-T, which itself is based on the chassis and drive system from the T-54 tank.

-The MDK-2M were used for rapid digging of large coverages and for drawing tank trenches (digging depth up to 4.7 m width and grave 3.5 - 4m).
-The stored for shifts on the vehicle rear tiller is lowered for the milling hydraulically to the rear.
+The MDK-2M was used for rapid digging of large coverages and for drawing tank trenches, with a digging depth up to 4.7 m width, and width 3.5 - 4m.
+The tiller is mounted on the rear of the vehicle, and is lifted hydraulically and stored in a raised position when not in use.

 It was in service in the Soviet army, the Russian army, the East German army, and the Hungarian army.